acloudfan/HLFGO-Token/README.md

 > set-chain-env.sh -i '{"Args":["delete"]}'

 {v6}
+Shows the use of InvokeFunction

+{v7}
 Solution to the exercise.
 Create a new function - call it AddState

-{v7}
+{v8}
 Multiple tokens - functions will apply to the token - so pass an additional parameter Solution to the exercise

+{v9}